 From 1 October 2018, all Assured Shorthold Tenancies will be subject to the rules that were introduced by the Deregulation Act 2015 (‘the Act’), which outlines situations when a landlord can terminate a tenancy under Section 21 of the Housing Act...

 The sale of new properties as leaseholds subject to ground rents that double regularly is a topic that has been featured a lot in the press in recent months.
 National builders, Taylor Wimpey, have responded to criticism and launched a scheme whereby they...

 When a landlord wishes to evict their tenant, it is vital that they follow the correct procedure for doing so, in order to avoid any unnecessary delays and wasted costs.
 This is particularly important given the upcoming changes in the law regarding...

 All parents hope that one day their children will own their own home but with rising house prices and inflation, parents are being called upon to either house their children while they save for the deposit or gift the deposit themselves.
 Jane Cox,...

 Recent comments made by Bank of England governor, Mark Carney, may have existing and future property owners, as well as landlords and developers, concerned about the future following Brexit.
 Sarah Brooks, Partner and Head of Residential Conveyancing,...

 On September 5th the Tenant Fees Bill (the Bill) had its’ third reading in the House of Commons and the Bill has now been passed up to the House of Lords for consideration.
-Hayley Steer, Litigation and Dispute Resolution Paralegal, explains...
+Helen Porter, Litigation and Dispute Resolution Partner, explains how...

 Our Commercial Property team has an enviable reputation in Portsmouth, and has recently welcomed a new member of the team to support local property owners and developers with their portfolios.
 Molly Siggs qualified as a Solicitor in April 2013, spending her...